- Most popular by deposits.

 Betterment outperforms the competition in this process by 0.99% as per that white paper.
 Go Betterment!

 The result is more money in your pocket when it comes time to withdraw your investments.
 Could you do this on your own?
 Sure.
 Would you want to spend your time on this instead of going outside and having fun?
 Probably not.

-In addition to TLH+ for your account, Betterment will now handle Tax-Loss Harvesting across your Spouse’s linked accounts as well.
+In addition to TLH+ for your account, Betterment will also handle Tax-Loss Harvesting across all your Spouse’s linked account types as well.
 This will help you prevent wash sales and keep more of your overall tax savings.

 Also, as a big part of Betterment’s 2017 TLH+ update, they introduced Tax Coordinated Portfolios.
 From the Betterment website: